FarrukhAijaz/servo_publisher/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for details.

 ## Contact